xugithub1/Caffe_LightweightNet/README.md

-# HCCR_Caffe_HWDB
+# Caffe_LightweightNet
-This is a caffe project for Handwritten Chinese Character Recognition based on Chinese handwriting databases CASIA-HWDB
+This is a caffe project for Lightweight Network on ImageNet and HCCR (handwritten Chinese character recognition).